natebragg/ratl/README.md

 resource annotations and costs.
 Let's look at an example.
 Consider the Ratl program found in `./examples/ratl/sum.ratl`, reproduced below:

-    (define sum ([Nat] -> Nat) (vals)
+    (define sum ([Nat] -> Nat) (xs)
-        (if vals
+        (if xs
-            (+ (head vals)
+            (+ (head xs)
-               (sum (tail vals)))
+               (sum (tail xs)))
             0))

-    (define main ([Nat] -> Nat) (args)
-        (sum args))

 Everything is given a resource annotation.
 An annotation is made of one or more resource variables, zero or more relationships between resource variables, and a cost.
-For this example, let's start with `main` (Ratl itself actually starts by annotating `sum`).
-First, during parsing the type, `[Nat]`, is given a variable because it's a list type, and `main` itself is given a variable because it's a function declaration.
+For this example, let's start with the definition for `sum`.
+First, during parsing the type, `[Nat]`, is given a variable because it's a list type, and `sum` itself is given variables for cost before and after evaluation because it's a function declaration.
 Then during type checking, the abstract syntax tree of the function body is traversed, and every node in the tree is annotated in post-order.
-In the case of `main`, that means the expression `args` is annotated, followed by `(sum args)`.
-During each annotation step, leaf expressions like `args` receive a variable *q* and a cost *k*, but no resource relationships.
-The linear equation that results is simply *q*≥*k*.
+In the case of `sum`, that means the expression `xs` is annotated, followed by `xs`, followed by `(head xs)`.
-Interior nodes in the syntax tree like `(sum args)` are aware of their children's variables, and build inequalities that force them to be related.
+During each annotation step, leaf expressions like `xs` receive variables *q* and *q'* and a cost *k*.
+The linear equation that results is simply *q*≥*q'*+*k*.
+Interior nodes in the syntax tree like `(head xs)` are aware of their children's variables, and build inequalities that force them to be related.
-The linear equation that results is *q*≥*p*+*k*, where *q* is the parent node's resource variable, and *p* is the child node's resource variable.
 The more complex the relationship between nodes, the more variables and equations are required.
-For example, `if` expressions have two constraints: one that requires the `if` expression to be more expensive than the predicate and the cost of the false branch, and another that requires the `if` expression to be more expensive than the predicate and the cost of the true branch.
-Finally, after annotating the body, the resulting expression and type are given equivalence relations to the function declarations (these are not strictly necessary, but are helpful in decoupling typing and solving).
+For example, `if` expressions have multiple constraints, including one that requires the `if` expression to be more expensive than the predicate and the cost of the false branch, and another that requires the `if` expression to be more expensive than the predicate and the cost of the true branch.
+Finally, after annotating the body, the resulting expression and type are given equivalence relations to the function declarations.

 After annotating the entire program, the objective function is then created, with a weight for each of the list type variables and the function variables.